ArchuThapa/Task-C/README.md

 # Task-C

-# Task-C: Interactive Form Builder
+# Interactive Form Builder

 ## Project Overview
 Task-C is an interactive form builder application built with React.
 It allows users to drag and drop various form components (such as text inputs, select fields, radio buttons, etc.) to create custom forms.
 The app also supports form validation, and dynamic form generation with a JSON schema.